nnnGi/Nytescript/README.md

     venv\Scripts\activate  # On Windows
     ```

-Notes: No libraries apart from the standard library are used
+Notes: No libraries apart from the standard library are used for this project

 # Further Information
 It is based on the interpreter https://github.com/davidcallanan/py-myopl-code by David Callanan but has a lot added.